 A: Well, it really starts with IT asset management.
 So it's surprising how many organizations really don't know what assets are on their network.
 This is more than just workstations for servers.
 It involves the full stack of IT platforms.
 This this includes major and minor applications, network gear, IoT devices, printers, servers, databases, laptops mobile devices, etc.

 So the reason for this is, understanding IT assets, is that each different type of IT platform has a certain type of vulnerabilities, or its attack surface.
 So organizations have to understand what the secure configurations are for each platform which are defined by either manufacturer recommended security guides.
 And it could be CIS Benchmarks or DISA STIGs.
 So without that inventory and understanding of what a secure configuration is vulnerability management is really not attainable.
 And it's really just more of a game of whack-a-mole.

 Q: And so what is the biggest takeaway that organizational leadership should be aware of in terms of managing vulnerabilities.

 A: Well, if you take a few minutes and just perform a simple internet search for recent major data breaches, most are not overly sophisticated attacks, or something, you're going to see in the movies.
 Most are really due to poor vulnerability management practices.

-Therefore, the biggest takeaway is that if you want to stay out of the headlines for the wrong reasons, then corrective vulnerability management is really a key practice your organization organization needs to master.
+Therefore, the biggest takeaway is that if you want to stay out of the headlines for the wrong reasons, then corrective vulnerability management is really a key practice your organization needs to master.

 Q: Great.
 Well Tom, thank you so much for joining us today.